spiegelib/spiegelib/_sources/getting_started/installation.rst.txt

 development.

 Install `anaconda <https://www.anaconda.com/>`_ if you don't have it already.
-Make sure to install the Python 3 version as *speigel* only runs on Python 3.6 and higher.
+Make sure to install the Python 3 version as *SpeigeLib* only runs on Python 3.6 and higher.

 1) First, create a new conda environment for *SpiegeLib*::